apjanke/octfiles-101/doc-project/Developer-Notes.md

 # Repo Structure

 * `.idea` - CLion project for example code
-* `doc` - The built site documents, generated from doc-src
+* `docs` - The built site documents, generated from doc-src
-* `doc-src` - The source for the documents in doc
+* `docs-src` - The source for the documents in doc
   * `src` - Source code for examples and other snippets
 * `scratch` - Dumping ground for test code and in-progress stuff
 * `CMakeLists` - Exists just for CLion project support.
 Don't actually build stuff with this.